emreokanbaskaya1/10-CQRS_My_Academy/README.md

 ---

+Uploading Video Project 10 (1).mp4â€¦

+---

 ## Purpose

-This project was built to demonstrate the practical application of enterprise-level design patterns in a .NET 9 web application — not just as isolated examples, but wired together in a cohesive, working system.
+This project was built to demonstrate the practical application of enterprise-level design patterns in a .NET 9 web application â€” not just as isolated examples, but wired together in a cohesive, working system.

 ---